MichaelCurrin/docsify-js-tutorial/docs/README.md

 - `docEditBase`
     - Optional - defaults to the first argument if not set.
 - `title`
-    - Optional - defaults to `'Edit on Github`.
+    - Optional - defaults to `'Edit on github` (unfortunately lowercase).
-    - Set to override the message.
+    - Set to override the message. e.g. `'Improve this page'` or `'Edit on GitHub'` or `'📝 Edit this page'`.
     - Example:
         ```javascript
         EditOnGithubPlugin.create(